apollographql/rover/README.md

 [`sputnik`]: https://github.com/apollographql/rover/tree/main/crates/sputnik
 [`timber`]: https://github.com/apollographql/rover/tree/main/crates/timber

-## Installation
+## Installation Methods

-You can install Rover by running

-#### Linux and MacOS
+#### Linux and MacOS `curl | sh` installer

 ```bash
 curl -sSL https://raw.githubusercontent.com/apollographql/rover/v0.0.1-rc.7/installers/binstall/scripts/nix/install.sh | VERSION=v0.0.1-rc.7 sh
 ```

-#### Windows
+#### Windows PowerShell installer

 ```bash
 iwr 'https://raw.githubusercontent.com/apollographql/rover/v0.0.1-rc.7/installers/binstall/scripts/windows/install.ps1' | iex
 ```

+#### npm installer

+Rover is distributed on npm for easy integration with your JavaScript projects.

+##### devDependency install

+If you'd like to install `rover` as a `devDependency` in your JavaScript project, you can run `npm i --save-dev @apollo/rover`.
+You can then call `rover` directly in your `package.json` [scripts](https://docs.npmjs.com/cli/v6/using-npm/scripts), or you can run `npx rover` in your project directory to execute commands.

+##### Manual download and install

+If you'd like to call `rover` from any directory on your machine, you can run `npm i -g @apollo/rover`.

+Note: Unfortunately if you've installed `npm` without a version manager such as `nvm`, you may have trouble with global installs.
+If you encounter an `EACCES` permission-related error while trying to install globally, DO NOT run the install command with `sudo`.
+[This support page](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) has information that should help to resolve this issue.

+#### Without curl

-Alternatively, you can [download the binary for your operating system](https://github.com/apollographql/rover/releases) and manually adding its location to your `PATH`.
+You can also [download the binary for your operating system](https://github.com/apollographql/rover/releases) and manually add its location to your `PATH`.

 ## Contributions

-This project is in very early development.
-As a result, we are not currently accepting external contributions.
+See [this page](https://go.apollo.dev/r/contributing) for info about contributing to Rover.

 ## License